aws-amplify/amplify-ci-support/src/credentials_rotators/npm-token-rotation/README.md

 information about **accessing** secret values from AWS Secrets Manager. **It must not be used to store the secret values themselves.**

+### Configuring GitHub

+After NPM tokens are rotated, CDK will update the GitHub secrets with the new rotated token.
+This CDK works with both environment and repository secrets.
+Organization secrets are not supported.

+Please see [Encrypted Secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets) documentation to learn more.
 ## Sample `config.json`

 ```json